Looking for things to do in Bray? You’ll find plenty below!

 5. A post-adventure pint in one of the finest pubs in the land

-An institution in Bray since 1872, its quirky shabby-chic interior and great character make it a savage place to sink a few beers following a long walk.
+The Harbour Bar has been an institution in Bray since 1872.
+Its quirky shabby-chic interior and character make it a fine place to nurse a pint or two following a long walk.

-Originally a terrace of fisherman’s houses, it’s now one of Ireland’s finest pubs and even hosts live music and stand-up comedy gigs.
+Originally a terrace of fisherman’s houses, it’s now one of Ireland’s finest pubs and it hosts live music and stand-up comedy gigs.

 6. Killruddery House & Gardens